-The general objective of this study is to examine financial inclusion as a panacea for attaining sustainable development in developing and third world countries using selected local governments in Lagos and Ogun State in Nigeria to generalize opinion.
-The specific objectives that will be pursued in line with the objective of the study are:
+The general objective for this study is to examine financial inclusion as a panacea for attaining sustainable development in developing and third world countries using the data from local governments of Nigeria's Lagos and Ogun states.
+The specific objectives that will be pursued in line with the study's main objective are:

-- 1. To examine if access to loans and credit facilities reduces poverty in developing countries like Nigeria; and - 2.
+- 1. To examine whether access to loans and credit facilities reduces poverty in developing countries like Nigeria; and - 2.
 To evaluate the relationship between financial literacy and gender equality in developing countries like Nigeria.

-The following research hypotheses will be tested in consonance with the objectives of the study in their null form.
+The following research hypotheses will be tested along with the objectives of the study in their null form.